Join the discussion

 Directions:

 One of the important things about making Lentil salad is that you don't want to overcook the lentils and mush them.
-Reading in the Cook's Illustrated magazine, they recommend that first you soak them in water with salt for an hour, and the salt helps to flex the skin which helps decrease blowouts.
-Also they recommend not to pummel each other in a rolling boil but bake them instead.
+Reading in the Cook's Illustrated magazine, they recommend that you don't boil them but bake them.

 I found that you can accomplish the same by just bringing the water to a boil in a pan, add the lentils and cover for 40 to 60 minutes.